jeremija/amd-page-loader/README.md

 		jsPrefix: '../../js/pages'
 	});

-	loader.load('page-name')
+	// load 'js/pages/page-name.html' relative to the current location in the address bar
+	// load '../../js/pages/page-name.js' relative to the AMD loader's base url loader.load('page-name')
 		.success(function(module, element, expired) {
 			// `module` is a reference to the object exported by the script